ShalokShalom/bomi/src/mpv/DOCS/man/lua.rst

 ``mp.get_script_name()``
     Return the name of the current script.
 The name is usually made of the filename of the script, with directory and file extension removed.
-If there are several scripts which would have the same name, it's made unique by appending a number.
+If there are several script which would have the same name, it's made unique by appending a number.

     .. admonition:: Example